bsmg/beat-saber-community-wiki/faq.md

 We also have a dedicated channel on the Modding Group Discord: [`#finished-maps`](https://discordapp.com/channels/441805394323439646/442342190060929055/)

-## How do I load plugins that aren't in the Mod Manager?
+## How do I load plugins that aren't in the Mod Installer?

-After you have run the Mod Manager, you can then add other plugins / mods in the following directory:
+After you have run the ModSaber Installer, you can then add other plugins / mods in the following directory:

 `.dll` plugins go in the directory:
 |  |  |